• Skip to main content

 Notes

-Measure accurately: Baking is a science, so make sure to measure your ingredients precisely.
+Measure accurately: Baking is a science, so measure your ingredients precisely.
 Spoon flour into your measuring cup and level it off with a knife.
-Don’t scoop directly from the bag; this can pack the flour and result in dense bread.
+Don't scoop directly from the bag; this can pack the flour, resulting in dense bread.

 Don’t overmix the batter: Stir the wet and dry ingredients together just until combined.
 Overmixing can lead to a tough, dense texture.

-Use cold butter: Cutting cold butter into the dry ingredients creates pockets of fat, which melt during baking and give the bread its tender, biscuit-like crumb.
+Use cold butter: Cutting it into the dry ingredients creates pockets of fat that melt during baking, giving the bread a tender, biscuit-like crumb.
 Make sure the butter is straight from the fridge.

 Fresh herbs are best: Fresh parsley, rosemary, and thyme give the bread its vibrant flavor.
 If you must use dried herbs, use smaller amounts since they are more concentrated.

-Test for doneness: Check the bread with a wooden toothpick or skewer inserted in the center—it should come out clean or with just a few crumbs.
+Test for doneness: Insert a wooden toothpick or skewer into the center of the bread; it should come out clean or with only a few crumbs.
 Be careful not to underbake; the bread needs to cook through to avoid a gummy center.

 Serve warm for the best flavor: This bread is best enjoyed warm.
 Allow it to cool for 15 minutes before slicing, but don’t wait too long!